1. Getting Started: Part I

 Approach 1: Use one of the original FS One interfaces (V1 and V2).
 When calibrating in the sim, the axes are automatically programmed (remapped) to follow the standard axes order.

-Approach 3: If your RC transmitter has channel/Rx port remapping features (programmability) and can operate directly as a USB joystick device with 8 axes shown on the PC, then you can use the transmitter’s features to do the remapping to match the standard axes order as shown in the screen shots.
+Approach 3: If your RC transmitter has channel/Rx port remapping features (programmability) and can operate directly as a USB joystick device with 8 axes shown on the PC, then you can use the transmitter’s features to do the remapping to match the standard axes order as shown in the screenshots.
 With some Spektrum radios (e.g., DX9, NX6, NX8, NX10, …), this remapping feature is found in the Tx menu under Channel Assign and then Rx Port Assignments.
 For radios using OpenTX/EdgeTX/etc, this remapping is done via the Tx programmable mixing.
-(If your transmitter shows a USB joystick with less than 8 axes in the Windows Game Controller gadget, then using Approach 2 is recommended.)
+(If your transmitter shows a USB joystick with less than 8 axes in the Windows Game Controller gadget, then use Approach 2 because it will yield the required 8 axes.)

 USB Interface Selection